 - A limit sell order will execute at order price or higher than that price.

-Stop-Loss order is an order where a trader can limit his or her losses by exiting a trade if a specific price is reached.
+Stop-Loss order is one of the most important types of trading order where a trader can limit his or her losses by exiting a trade if a specific price is reached.
 By placing a stop-loss order, one can save himself from incurring high losses if the price goes against them.

 A trader places a buy order: